 If you have a problem with a supervisor or co-worker, please let us know immediately.
 An HNIP Program Manager will work with you to find the best possible solution for both parties.
-This could include HACU calling a meeting with the Agency and providing a solution.
-A note that if HACU receives reports of inappropriate or discriminatory behavior, we must escalate to the Agency's Liaison and strongly encourage reporting to the Agency.
-Each Agency has their own internal reporting process for harassment.

-Q. Dismissal from Program
+R. Dismissal from Program

 Since internship positions are "at-will", HACU, the hosting entity, and the intern have the right to terminate the intern's employment and/or participation in the program at any time, with or without cause.
 Although cause for dismissal is not required, as a guide to some of the misconduct that will lead to discipline, up to and including dismissal from the program, we are providing the following examples: